BRISINGR-01/Office-Movement---Trello-extention/README.md

 The product consists of three parts: server, extention and a mobile app.

 # Server
+The server is written in Express and uses server sent event to maintain a bi-directional connection with the extention.

 # Extention
+The extention works with [Trello](https://trello.com/).
+This is a "web-based, kanban-style, list-making application".
+It is primarily used by teams as a task delegation platform.
+As you can see in the screenshots, our project blocks random tasks based on a timer and encourages the user to walk to a specific location to unlock the app.
 ![ext 1](https://github.com/BRISINGR-01/Run-2-future/blob/main/images/1713623709172.jpeg)
 ![ext 2](https://github.com/BRISINGR-01/Run-2-future/blob/main/images/1713623709503.jpeg)

 # App
+The app is used to scan a QR code which unlocks the trello board.

 # Certificate
 ![certificate](https://github.com/BRISINGR-01/Run-2-future/blob/main/images/1713623708890.jpeg)